ColoradoChristianUniversity/CIS-230-SP25/Ethics/BradyPacheco/Week03Ethics-BradyPacheco.md

 ***

-### Option 2: Deny Authorties and Commit to the Secuity of Open Source Code and Users
+### Option 2: Deny Authorities and Commit to the Security of Open Source Code and Users
 #### 1. Pros

 * Gain trust and respect from users
 * Ensure the security of users
-* Save users from unecessary government spying
+* Save users from unnecessary government spying

 #### 2. Cons

 * Human trafficking victims will likely continue to be trafficked for longer
-* Impeading the governments attempt to enact justice
+* Impeding the government’s attempt to enact justice
 * Could be governmental government consequences

 #### 3. Script

 **Me:** "I understand your request and its goals, however, the security and privacy of the open source users is  more important."

-**Authorities:** "We are extremely close to cathing these criminals and this could stop them for good."
+**Authorities:** "We are extremely close to catching these criminals and this could stop them for good."

 **Me:** "I understand, however, if I build in this backdoor, not only could you use it to spy on other people outside of those whom are involved in the trafficking scheme, but it would make thousands of projects which use the opensource code vulnerable and anyone could find and use this backdoor."

 #### 4. Scripture

 > **Matthew 21:12-13** <br> And Jesus entered the temple and drove out all who sold and bought in the temple, and he overturned the tables of the money-changers and the seats of those who sold pigeons.
 He said to them, “It is written, ‘My house shall be called a house of prayer,’ but you make it a den of robbers.”

 #### 5. First Principle
-While we should submit to the governemnt in most cases, sometimes the government and established institutions overstep thier boundaries and use what they have for evil.
+While we should submit to the government in most cases, sometimes the government and established institutions overstep their boundaries and use what they have for evil.
 The potential negative consequences of this decision could be immense.

 ***

-### Option 3: Comply With Authorites but Make Them Agree to Certain Conditions
+### Option 3: Comply With Authorities but Make Them Agree to Certain Conditions
 #### 1. Pros

 * Could both save human trafficking victims
-* Could protect privacy and secuirty of users
+* Could protect privacy and security of users
 * Could set a positive precedent and help everyone

 #### 2. Cons

 * Authorities may not comply to conditions
-* Authorities may say they will comply but are not garunteed to
+* Authorities may say they will comply but are not guaranteed to
 * Users could still be negatively affected

 #### 3. Script

-**Me:** "I understand your request for a backdoor in order to capture human-traffickers, however, doing this could expose users of the open source code to secuirty and vulnerability issues.
+**Me:** "I understand your request for a backdoor in order to capture human-traffickers, however, doing this could expose users of the open source code to security and vulnerability issues.
 For these reasons, I want to comply but there will be conditions."

 **Authorities:** "We will see what we can do.
 What are your conditions?"